visual-framework/vf-wp/README.md

 # Visual Framework 2.0 WordPress theme

-This theme allows integration with the VF 2.0.
+This theme integrates with the VF 2.0.
 It is currently heavily tied to the brand-specific "VF 2.0 for the EMBL Design Language".

-There are additional external wordpress plugins required to make this repository work, which you can find [here](https://github.com/visual-framework/vfwp-external-plugins).
+There are additional external wordpress plugin dependencies <sup>†</sup>.

 ## Documentation